Red-Team-SNCF/Red-Team-SNCF.github.io/_posts/2024-04-30-how-to-create-your-own-mythic-agent-in-c.md

 }
 {% endhighlight %}

-Also, Mythic need to receive B64 data.
-Therefore, we have created a function that allows to encode and send the packages.
+Also, Mythic needs to receive B64 data.
+Therefore, we have created a function that allows to encode and to send the packages.

 {% highlight C++ %}
 PParser sendPackage(PPackage package)